 Perhaps putting less pressure on ourselves at the start of a new year from now on is a good idea for many of us who are struggling to cope with not being able to meet the goals we set for ourselves this year.

 Echoing this coping mechanism of keeping busy, Samuel told Dazed that the best way of processing grief and loss in any situation, and especially now, is to find a new sense of direction and create new routines.
 It’s easier said than done, of course.
 She warns that to make this easier on ourselves we should “keep [our] skyline short.
 Focus on today and the next few days but don’t project into the future”.

 Find some short-term goals, or new hobbies that can distract you.
 If they add meaning and value to your life, that’s great, but allow yourself time to just switch off too.
 Binge that Netflix show for a while if it calms your soul.
 Get some new audiobooks like da Silva.

 Samuel also recommends finding ways to help others as a means to pull our focus off of ourselves and our losses.“When you’re feeling powerless, helping others is the best thing you can do.
 Even if that’s just collecting food for a neighbour, or ringing a friend who you know is feeling low.”

-Most importantly, it’s essential that we remember that our feelings are our own, and they should be felt without being compared to those of others.
+Most importantly, when processing grief, it’s essential that we remember that our feelings are our own, and they should be felt without being compared to those of others.
 We need to forgive ourselves for the darkness when it arises from within us, and believe that it too will eventually end, no matter what caused it.
 Finally, we (and here I mean I) need to learn to accept and let go.